pantheon-systems/documentation/source/_docs/guides/getting-started/10-next-steps.md

 But this is just the tip of the iceberg.
 Ready to learn more?
 Here are just some of the things you can do with Pantheon:

-- Set up a <a href="https://pantheon.io/docs/develop/local/" target="_blank">Local Development environment</a>.
-(We like <a href="https://pantheon.io/docs/kalabox/" target="_blank">Kalabox</a>, but you can use anything you want.)
+- Set up a [Local Development](/docs/develop/local) environment (We like [Kalabox](/docs/kalabox/), but you can use anything you want).
-- If you’re on a team, start using <a href="https://pantheon.io/docs/multidev/" target="_blank">Multidev environments</a>.
+- If you’re on a team, start using [Multidev environments](/docs/multidev).
-- Install <a href="http://pantheon.io/docs/terminus" target="_blank">Terminus</a>, and start interacting with Pantheon from the command line.
+- Install [Terminus](/docs/terminus), and start interacting with Pantheon from the command line.
 - Take your site live!
-Just follow this <a href="https://pantheon.io/docs/going-live/" target="_blank">Going Live checklist</a>.
+Just follow this [Going Live checklist](/docs/going-live).